isaiahcabugos/MECPS-Quadrotor-Drone-Race/GAZEBO_RESIDUAL_COLLECTION_README.md

 - Improve policy performance in Gazebo by fine-tuning with learned corrections
 - Prepare for eventual real hardware deployment

+**Important Note:**
+- This section is the most incomplete.
+Likely that the residual collection process has many flaws, but the general process in this guide is correct.

 ---

 ## Step 1: Launch Gazebo Environment